nathcarnevalli/odin-recipes/README.md

 # Odin Recipes

-This project is a recipe page and it shows some summer special ice creams recipes.
+This project is a recipe page and it only shows some summer special ice creams recipes.

 live link: https://nathcarnevalli.github.io/odin-recipes/index.html